What You Need to Know About LPN-to-RN Programs

 What are LPN-to-RN Programs?

-LPN-to-RN programs are designed specifically for licensed practical nurses looking to further their education and career path.
-Using your LPN education and experience as a starting point, LPN-to-RN programs offer a more in-depth curriculum at an accelerated pace.
-Upon completion of this program, a licensed practical nurse has the qualifications to sit for the NCLEX-RN, the national RN licensing exam.
+An LPN-to-RN program is an educational path designed specifically for licensed practical nurses (LPNs) looking to further their education and career.
+The program uses your LPN education and experience as a starting point and offers in-depth curriculum at an accelerated pace.

 Program Length: One to two years